Public Health Adaptive Systems Studies

 A Centers for Disease Control and Prevention Preparedness and Emergency Response Research Center

 The objective of PHASYS is to conduct research and develop resources that will enhance the emergency preparedness, response, and recovery capabilities of the public health system.
-PHASYS operates on the idea that one of the keys to a successful and effective public health system is its ability to adapt from it routine functioning in a disaster and/or emergency.
+PHASYS operates on the idea that one of the keys to a successful and effective public health system is its ability to adapt from its routine functioning in a disaster and/or emergency.
 In order to understand this adaptive response PHASYS takes two parallel approaches: (1) original research on criteria and metrics to measure the effectiveness and efficiency of the public health system and (2) agent-based modeling of the various aspects of the public health system.
 Utilizing an infectious disease outbreak as its initial focus, the research is now utilizing an all-hazards approach.

 For more information on the PERRCs go to: